cucumber/common/docs/tags.md

 # Tags

 Tags are a way to group Scenarios.
-They are `@`-prefixed strings and you can place as many tags as you like above `Feature, Scenario, Scenario Outline` or `Examples` keywords.
+They are `@`-prefixed strings and you can place as many tags as you like above `Feature`, `Scenario`, `Scenario Outline` or `Examples` keywords.
 Space character are invalid in tags and may separate them.

 Tags are inherited from parent elements.
 For example, if you place a tag above a `Feature`, all scenarios in that feature will get that tag.